Shipping Glossary

 How to Apply DIM Weight in Daily Operations

-Knowing the definition of DIM Weight is only the first step.
-The real value appears when the concept is translated into concrete fulfillment rules and QA checks.
+Knowing the definition of DIM weight is only the first step.
+The real value appears when you turn it into a few concrete packing rules you actually follow on every order.

 Measuring the Impact of DIM Weight